-I am a botanist studying global patterns in the diversity of desert plants and their useful properties.
-My research combines phylogenetics with systematics and ecology, and uses evolutionary frameworks to investigate the chemical and utilitarian diversity of plants.
-I am particularly interested in the evolution of succulents—plants with specialised water-storing tissues—in regions where climate change is likely to influence their future value.
+Our research combines phylogenetics with systematics and ecology, and uses evolutionary frameworks to investigate the chemical and utilitarian diversity of plants.
+We are particularly interested in the evolution of succulents—plants with specialised water-storing tissues—in regions where climate change is likely to influence their future value.

-Previously, I was a Marie Curie Fellow at the Natural History Museum of Denmark and I began my research career at the South African National Biodiversity Institute.
-I was awarded a PhD from the University of Pretoria, and my MSc and BSc (Hons) degrees in Botany from the University of Natal, in South Africa.
+Previously, Olwen was a Marie Curie Fellow at the Natural History Museum of Denmark and began her research career at the South African National Biodiversity Institute.
+She was awarded a PhD from the University of Pretoria, and my MSc and BSc (Hons) degrees in Botany from the University of Natal, in South Africa.